 Cruise the Eastern Caribbean while playing poker!
-Departing from Miami, the exquisite beauty of this Caribbean tour will leave you breathless.
+Departing from Miami, this Caribbean tour will leave you breathless by the region's exquisite beauty.
 Three amazing ports offer gorgeous beaches, clear waters, historic sites and adventure.
 And while you're at sea, have a blast exploring Royal Caribbean's newest ship, the Symphony of the Seas.
 This cruise is immediately followed by our Heartland Poker Tour Western Caribbean Cruise.
 Book both for two weeks of cruising and poker.

 |Day 1 | Jan 19||Miami, Florida||4:30 p.m.|